aacl2023-srw/aacl2023-srw.github.io/camera_ready.md

 Your paper must look good both when printed (A4 size) and when viewed on screen as PDF (zoomable to any size, color okay).
 Thus, you may want to use color high-resolution graphics, allowing readers to zoom in on a graph and study it.
 However, please check that the same graph or photograph is legible when printed and in a PDF viewer at different resolutions.
 Don’t go overboard on resolution; keep file sizes manageable.
 Note that vector graphics (e.g., encapsulated PostScript) look good at any scale and take up little space (unless you are plotting many thousands of data points).

 ## What about copyright?
-When you submit the paper, you will be asked to sign the ACL Copyright Transfer Agreement on behalf of all authors, either electronically (via the START Conference Manager) or physically.
+When you submit the paper, you will be asked to sign the ACL Copyright Transfer Agreement on behalf of all authors, either electronically (via the [START Conference Manager](https://www.softconf.com/aacl-ijcnlp2020/SRW/)) or physically.
 Authors retain many rights under this agreement and it is appropriate in the vast majority of cases.
-Please contact the publication chairs at aacl-ijcnlp-2020-srw@googlegroups.com  with any concerns regarding copyright.
+Please contact the publication chairs at <a href="mailto: aacl-ijcnlp-2020-srw@googlegroups.com">aacl-ijcnlp-2020-srw@googlegroups.com</a> with any concerns regarding copyright.

 Before signing this form, please confirm with your co-authors (and, if applicable, your and their employers) that they authorize you to sign on their behalf.
 Please sign your full name (not just your first or last initials).